pindrar/kitabisa-challenge/README.md

 This is the project of Kitabisa code challange

-This project created using Next.js + MUI with TypeScript This project rendered with SSR (Server side rendering) This project used jest + React testing library for unit test
+This project created using Next.js + MUI + TypeScript rendered with SSR (Server side rendering) and using jest + React testing library for unit test

 ## How to use for first time